-The audited financial statements of the Company as at and for the year ended December 31, 2018 (the "Financial Statements"), together with the Auditor's Report thereon, will be presented to Shareholders at the Meeting.
+The audited financial statements of the Company as at and for the year ended December 31, 2023 (the "Financial Statements"), together with the Auditor's Report thereon, will be presented to Shareholders at the Meeting.
 The Financial Statements, together with the Auditor's Report thereon and the Company's Management Discussion and Analysis, were mailed only to those Shareholders on the supplemental mailing list maintained by the Company's registrar and transfer agent.
-Copies of the Financial Statements, together with the Auditor's Report thereon and the Company's Management Discussion and Analysis, Notice of Meeting, Information Circular and Proxy will be available on the SEDAR website at www.sedar.com and at the Company's registered and records office at Suite 905 - 1111 W. Hastings Street, Vancouver, B.C.
-V6E 2J3.
+Copies of the Financial Statements, together with the Auditor's Report thereon and the Company's Management Discussion and Analysis, Notice of Meeting, Information Circular and Proxy will be available on the Company's profile at the SEDAR+ website at www.sedarplus.ca and at the Company's registered and records office at 25th Floor, 700 W Georgia St. Vancouver, BC V7Y 1B3.
+You may request a copy of any of these materials to be mailed to you, free of charge, by phoning 604-609-6103 and providing your mailing address and name.